The Diet Chef

 How to Reheat Cooked Brussel Sprouts

-These sauteed brussel sprouts are best enjoyed hot.
+These sauteed brussels sprouts are best enjoyed hot.
 So, if you want to reheat your leftovers of 'em, you can just toss your brussel sprouts back in a skillet with a little oil and warm over medium heat for a few minutes.
 Just make sure to give them a stir frequently so they don't burn.

 Alternatively, if you want to heat your leftover brussel sprouts up even quicker you can use a microwave.
 Just microwave them in 30-second intervals until they're warm.
 This shouldn't take more than a couple of minutes.